 After death, the corpse was placed in a coffin which was taken outside in a procession of mourning relatives.
 The deceased male was identified with Osiris, and there were always two mourning women symbolizing the sisters of Isis and Nephtys.

 The coffin was placed on a barge and then taken to a purification chamber and embalming house.
-Then the embalming and mummification process would take place, which took over two months (more below).
+Then the long embalming and mummification process would take place (more below).

 Once the mummy was complete, it would be returned to the family, after which a second funerary procession would be held.
 The mummy was placed on another barge and taken to the west bank of the Nile.
 As the west was synonymous with the setting sun (and therefore completion and death), nearly all Egyptian tombs were built on this side of the river.